A Different Kind of Equilibrium

 Most bodies know how to reset.

-But when you live with chronic illness — or long-term symptoms that never fully resolve — that reset button disappears.
+But when you live with long-term illness, that reset button disappears.
 There is no reliable baseline waiting on the other side of a flare, a setback, a stressful week, or even a small illness.
 There is no predictable pathway back to your normal energy — whatever “normal” even means anymore.

 Instead, your body is constantly recalibrating.
 Adjusting.
 Compensating.